Sammy Amalu

-Sammy Apollo Kapiʻikauinamokuonalani Amalu (1917–1986) was a Kanaka Maoli descendant of a Hawaiian high chiefess, socialite, ex-con, and columnist with The Honolulu Advertiser.
+Sammy Apollo Kapiʻikauinamokuonalani Amalu (1917–1986) was a Kanaka Maoli descendant of a Hawaiian high chiefess, socialite, ex-convict, and columnist with The Honolulu Advertiser.
 Known by the media as "Hawaiʻi's favorite rascal," Amalu went by many aliases throughout his life.
-He famously posed as a mysterious Indian Maharaja in San Francisco, a banker named Albert Wilcox, and a Swiss-based syndicate who went by The Presidium, to name a few.
+He posed as an Indian maharaja in San Francisco, a banker named Albert Wilcox, and a Swiss-based syndicate that went by The Presidium, among others.

 Sheraton Deal

-Playing the part of a Swiss-based syndicate, Amalu is popularly known for his role in a multi-million-dollar real-estate hoax called the "Sheraton Deal," where he was able to fool wealthy business tycoons who held large swaths of Hawaiian land into believing that the deal was legitimate.
-In May 1962, prominent headlines in Honolulu's newspapers printed columns about a mysterious syndicate from Switzerland who offered the Sheraton Hotels $34 million for the land they had purchased just three years before for $18 million.
-The hotel franchise was looking at a $16 million profit.
+Amalu is best known for his role in the "Sheraton Deal", a multi-million-dollar real estate hoax in which, posing as a Swiss-based syndicate, he fooled wealthy business tycoons who held large swaths of Hawaiian land into believing the deal was legitimate.
+In May 1962, Honolulu newspapers ran several stories about a mysterious syndicate from Switzerland that had offered the Sheraton Hotels $34 million for land they had purchased just three years earlier for $18 million.
+The hotel franchise stood to make a $16 million profit.

 During this time, Amalu offered Molokaʻi Ranch executive George Murphy $5 million for the ranch's land.
-The very next day, Amalu posed an offer to purchase the entirety of Mākaha Valley for $9 million, as well as $1.2 million for the Waianae Development Company owned by a businessman named Chinn Ho.
+The next day, Amalu offered to purchase the entirety of Mākaha Valley for $9 million, as well as $1.2 million for the Waianae Development Company owned by a businessman named Chinn Ho.

-While Amalu was playing the role of a syndicate, he was able to garner representation through the real-estate firm of Milton Beamer and Ann Feltzer, which aided in his successful endeavor to fool big money.
-Within a single week, Amalu made seven offers on real-estate, which totaled $62 million.
-Another factor in Amalu's successful prank was his claim that he had married an Italian Princess named Maria.
+While playing the role of a syndicate, Amalu obtained representation through the real estate firm of Milton Beamer and Ann Feltzer, which helped him fool wealthy investors.
+Within a single week, Amalu made seven offers on real estate, which totaled $62 million.
+Another factor in Amalu's successful prank was his claim that he had married an Italian princess named Maria.
 Amalu claimed that Maria and their son were both financiers in his business transactions.
 Amalu later admitted that the entire scheme was a joke.